socialsignin/socialsignin-roo-showcase/README.md

 - Showcase code created:

-	Showcase controller created, having access to TwitterProviderService.
+	- <a href="https://github.com/socialsignin/socialsignin-roo-showcase/blob/master/src/main/java/org/socialsignin/roo/showcase/controller/ShowcaseController.java" target="_blank">ShowcaseController</a> created, having access to TwitterProviderService,
+	demonstrating use of each of the 3 use-cases supported by SocialSignIn.
-	Creation of view jsp, tiles view definition.
+	- Creation of view jsp and creation of corresponding tiles view definition.
-	Link added to index.jsp for to showcase controller
+	- Link added to index.jsp to showcase controller url.

 - Code additions/modificiations to support this showcase controller